Teekola/electricity-app/README.md

 ## Use of Generative AI Tools

-We believe in the value of generative AI tools and their role in modern software development.
-However, in this assignment we want to primarily assess the candidate’s **own problem-solving skills, coding abilities, and way of thinking**.
+We welcome the use of generative AI tools as part of modern software development and recognize that they can be valuable in supporting ideation, learning, and implementation.

-You may use generative AI tools in a supporting role (for example, to help understand documentation or explore ideas), but we expect the **solution and code to be largely your own work**.
+In this assignment, we are interested in understanding the candidate’s own problem-solving approach, coding skills, and way of thinking.
+You are encouraged to use generative AI tools during the assignment, but you should explain in the README where and how you used them.

-If you wish, you may also briefly describe **where and how you used any such tools** as part of the assignment.
+The submitted solution should reflect your own understanding and decisions, and you should be able to discuss and justify the work you present.

 # Stuff to do